 GDP at regional level

-There were four regions across the EU where GDP per inhabitant (in PPS) in 2018 was more than twice as high as the EU-27 average: Luxembourg, the Irish regions of Eastern and Midland (the capital region) and Southern, and the Belgian Région de Bruxelles-Capitale/Brussels Hoofdstedelijk Gewest (another capital region).
+There were five regions across the EU where GDP (in PPS) per inhabitant in 2019 was more than twice as high as the EU average: Luxembourg, Eastern and Midland, Southern (both Ireland), Praha (Czechia), and Région de Bruxelles-Capitale/Brussels Hoofdstedelijk Gewest (Belgium).

-This article starts with information on regional GDP, the principal aggregate for measuring economic output (presented in absolute values and per inhabitant ratios).
-It is followed by a broad sectoral analysis of gross value added that highlights the principal wealth generating sectors across EU regions.
-Having analysed GDP using an output approach, the focus of the second section switches to the income of households: it presents data for primary income per inhabitant (from paid work and self-employment, as well as from interest, dividends and rents) and the compensation of employees (per hour worked).
-The second of these two indicators may be used in conjunction with labour productivity (gross value added per hour worked) to assess patterns of regional competitiveness.
+This article starts with information on regional GDP, the principal aggregate for measuring economic output (presented in absolute values and per inhabitant ratios), and the related concept of gross value added.
+Having looked at GDP from an output approach, the focus of the second and third sections switches to the income of households: the article presents data for primary income (from paid work and self-employment, as well as from interest, dividends and rents) per inhabitant and the compensation of employees per hour worked.
+The final section looks at another indicator related to labour, namely labour productivity (or gross value added per person employed) in order to assess patterns of regional competitiveness.

-GDP at market prices in the EU-27 was valued at EUR 13.5 trillion in 2018, equivalent to an average of EUR 30 200 per inhabitant.
+GDP at market prices in the EU was valued at EUR 14.0 trillion in 2019, equivalent to an average of EUR 31 200 per inhabitant.
 Behind these overall figures there are considerable differences between EU regions in terms of their economic performance.
-These might be explained, among other factors, by: the availability of natural and human resources; changes brought about by globalisation, such as the relocation and outsourcing of manufacturing and some service activities; the legacy of former economic systems; socioeconomic developments; geographic proximity to markets or remoteness.
+Among other factors, these might be explained by: the availability of natural and human resources; changes brought about by globalisation, such as the relocation and outsourcing of manufacturing and some service activities; the legacy of former economic systems; socioeconomic developments; geographic proximity or remoteness to markets.

 The main focus of the EU’s cohesion policy is to help regions converge/catch-up.
-Many of the less-developed and transition regions in the EU may be characterised by relatively low-growth, low-income (primarily in eastern, southern and Baltic Member States) or by pockets of poverty, social exclusion and/or industrial decline (regions that have been ‘left-behind’); these are the regions that receive the bulk of EU regional funds.
+Many of the less-developed and transition regions in the EU may be characterised as having relatively low-growth, low-income (primarily in eastern, southern and Baltic Member States) or pockets of poverty, social exclusion and/or industrial decline (regions that have been ‘left-behind’); these are the regions that receive the bulk of EU regional funds.

-There are 240 NUTS level 2 regions across the EU from which a detailed typology for analysing economic activity can be established.
-Map 1 is based on absolute values of regional GDP in euro terms; note that some of the differences between regions reflect the (often artificial) administrative boundaries that are used to delineate each region.
+There are 240 NUTS level 2 regions across the EU for which GDP data are available.
+Map 1 is based on absolute values of regional GDP in euro terms and also the level of GDP per inhabitant (adjusted for purchasing power and then shown as a percentage of the EU average).
+Note that some of the differences between regions — particularly for the absolute level of GDP — reflect the (sometimes artificial) administrative boundaries that are used to delineate each region.

-In 2018, the highest levels of GDP were recorded in major hubs of business activity.
-The French capital region of Île-de-France had by far the largest economy (EUR 734 billion), and was followed by the northern Italian region of Lombardia (EUR 388 billion) and the southern German region of Oberbayern (EUR 274 billion).
-There were six more regions in the EU where GDP was in excess of EUR 200 billion, all of which could also be characterised as major hubs of business activity: Düsseldorf, Stuttgart and Darmstadt (in Germany), Comunidad de Madrid and Cataluña (in Spain) and Rhône-Alpes (in France).
+In 2019, the highest levels of regional GDP were recorded across major hubs of business activity (often within relatively large administrative areas).
+The French capital region of Île-de-France had by far the largest economy in GDP terms (EUR 739 billion), and was followed by the northern Italian region of Lombardia (EUR 399 billion) and the southern German region of Oberbayern (EUR 281 billion).
+There were seven more regions in the EU where GDP was EUR 200 billion or more (all shown by the largest circles in Map 1), all of which could also be characterised as major hubs of business activity: Lazio (in Italy), Düsseldorf, Stuttgart, Darmstadt (all in Germany), Comunidad de Madrid, Cataluña (both in Spain) and Rhône-Alpes (in France).
+These 10 regions with at least EUR 200 billion of GDP in 2019 collectively accounted for 21.5 % of the EU’s total economic activity.
+This is largely a result of these major hubs of economic activity also having much higher levels of regional population, although their economic output is typically boosted by commuters who live in surrounding regions.
+To give an idea of how concentrated economic activity was in these regions, at the other end of the range the smallest 85 regions — which each had a level of GDP that was less than EUR 25 billion — together provided 8.2 % of the EU’s economic output.

 Measuring the size of an economy